Malcolm Arnold: Career

 Arnold began his career playing trumpet professionally, but by the age of 30 his life was devoted to composition.
 He was ranked with Benjamin Britten as one of the most sought-after composers in Britain.
-His natural melodic gift earned him a reputation as a composer of light music in works such as some of his concert overtures and the sets of Welsh, English, Scottish, Irish and Cornish dances.
+His natural melodic gift earned him a reputation as a composer of light music in works such as some of his concert overtures and the sets of Welsh, English, Four Scottish Dances, Irish and Cornish dances.

 He was also a highly successful composer of film music, penning the scores to over a hundred features and documentaries, including titles such as The Bridge on the River Kwai, Hobson's Choice and the St Trinian's series.
-His nine symphonies are often deeply personal and show a more serious side to his work, which has proved more controversial.
+His nine symphonies are often deeply personal and show a more serious side to his work, which has proved more controversial; his final symphony, for example, is so bleak in mood and sparse in orchestration that it was not publicly performed until six years after its composition.
 Arnold also wrote a variety of concertos and chamber works, as well as music for the theatre including major ballets.

 Later years and death

 By 1961, Arnold had a reputation for being unpleasant, frequently drunk and highly promiscuous.
 He divorced his first wife in that year.
 His second wife took out a court order after they separated.
 After their divorce, he made two suicide attempts.

 His later years saw a decline in both his health and his finances.
 In 1978, he was treated as an in-patient for several months in the acute psychiatric ward at the Royal Free Hospital, Pond Street, London, and in 1979 he entered St Andrew's Hospital in his hometown of Northampton to be treated for depression and alcoholism.

 Between 1979 and 1986 he was formally in the care of the Court of Protection.
 However despite this, and being given only a year to live in the early 1980s, he recovered and lived for 22 more years, albeit with a carer, Anthony Day.
 In this period he completed his Ninth and final symphony in 1986.

 By the time of his 70th birthday in 1991 his artistic reputation with the general public was recovering and he was even able to enjoy a triumphant appearance on the stage of the Royal Albert Hall to receive an ovation after a Proms performance of his Guitar Concerto.

 Arnold died at the Norfolk and Norwich University Hospital, Norwich, on 23 September 2006, aged 84, after suffering from a chest infection.
 That same day his last work, The Three Musketeers, was premiered in a Northern Ballet production at the Bradford Alhambra.
 (The score included no new music by Arnold, but excerpts from various of his compositions were arranged by John Longstaff.
 The original score was compiled by Anthony Meredith.)

-A dispute was fought out between Day and members of Arnold's family over the royalties of Arnold's Ninth Symphony.
-Day was granted rights, having been left a substantial part of Arnold's estate.
+The ownership of Arnold's original manuscripts was disputed after his death.
+Ultimately Anthony Day inherited half the royalties from Arnold's music and was awarded holiday pay.
+After Day died his share was transferred to Bunwell Primary School in Norfolk.